-The traditional way to make an emulsion is that the liquids are combined very slowly, usually drop by drop, while beating vigorously.
+The traditional way to make an emulsion is to combine the liquids very slowly, usually drop by drop, while beating vigorously.
 This suspends tiny drops of liquid throughout each other.
 A food processor or blender is an excellent tool for this task.
 You can also use a whisk or hand beater.

 Watch your emulsion carefully while you are whisking it.
 If it starts looking curdled, it is probably about to break and you need to take steps to stop the separation.